I Reviewed Every AI Journaling App in 2026. Most Are the Same.

 Limitations: The sheer number of frameworks can feel overwhelming.
 Premium pricing is the highest on this list, and voice journaling is premium-only.

-7. Day One -- The Classic, Now With AI
+The Classic, Now With AI

-What it does well: If you want a digital journal that feels like a journal -- not a therapy app, not a philosophy app -- Day One is the most polished option.
-The "On This Day" feature for revisiting past entries is genuinely moving, and cross-platform support is the broadest on this list.
+What it does well: If you want a digital journal that feels like a journal, not a therapy app, not a philosophy app, Day One is the most polished option.
+The “On This Day” feature for revisiting past entries is genuinely moving, and cross-platform support is the broadest on this list.

 So, Which One Should You Pick?